Would you like to create a custom single attachments template in WordPress?

 The easiest way to create a custom single attachments template is by using SeedProd.
 It’s the best WordPress theme builder plugin and can create beautiful website layouts and custom templates without writing any code.

 You can use SeedProd to create a fully custom WordPress theme, including a custom single attachments template.
+For more details, you can see our complete SeedProd review.

 Note: There is a free version of SeedProd, but you will need the Pro version to access the theme builder and create a custom attachments template.